entermix123/CPDM/README.md

 5. Open The project in VsCode.

-6. Navigate to ~CPDM\CPDM\CPDM where manage.py file is:
-	terminal --> cd CPDM\CPDM
+6. Navigate to the folder that contains 'manage.py' file: terminal --> cd CPDM\CPDM

 7. Create virtual environment directory: